radicle-dev/radicle-upstream/DEVELOPMENT.md

 yarn start
 ```

-It is possible to let the OS choose the peer port by setting it to:
+You can also let the the OS choose a free peer port by setting it to:
 `--peer-listen 0.0.0.0:0`.
 And if you don't need completely isolated state,
-then you can use `RAD_PROFILE` instead of `RAD_HOME`.
+then you can use `RAD_PROFILE` instead of `RAD_HOME`, but be aware that
+Electron state will be shared by all instances.

 ### Building an Upstream package for your platform